marlo2222/calculator-testing-challenge/README.md

 The goal of this challenge is to create a simple cypress test suite for a simple web app.
 The simple web app that you will be testing consists of:

   - A React frontend calculator that takes a simple input and returns the appropriate result
-  - A Node.js backend using express that consists of a single route and executes the following function:

 ## Settings